IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--42/README.md

 ## Javascript

 ### Structure
-We decided to follow a normal React folder structure by having a our important CSS and javascript file, App.js and App.css, in the src folder.
+We decided to follow a normal React folder structure by having a important CSS and javascript file, App.js and App.css, in the src folder.
 We also have a Components folder inside the src folder where we have folders for each of the different components.
 Inside these individual folders we have the component itself and a CSS file for component specific CSS.
 This allows us to easily navigate and find files in the project.
 We should perhaps have kept all of the components and css in the Components folder.
 We complied the instructions in which we were instructed to use ajax for loading of the images and text.
-We decided to use the fetch function instead of a library as learning the basics and the limitations of of said basics is a good way of learning.
+We decided to use the fetch function instead of a library as learning the basics and the limitations of said basics is a good way of learning.
 This ended up with a lot of head scratching until we found out that we needed to put the resources in the Public folder such that they could be fetched.

 ### Callback and state
 As we were not allowed to use any of the popular state management architectures such as Flux or Redux we decided to store all of the state in the central file, App.js.
 Here we have all of the internal state, such as the categories and its files, and the onChange functions which change the state of App.js.
 To fix the problem with state changing through the child components to App.js we used these onChange functions as callback functions.
-These functions are sent down to the child components and are can be called in these child components.
+These functions are sent down to the child components and can be called in these child components.
 This calls the function in App.js and allows us to change the state of App.js by calling functions supplied to its child components.

 ## CSS and files
 ### CSS-grid og Flexbox
 Both CSS-grid and Flexbox were used as it is two solutions that complement each other well.
 The solution makes it easier to specify areas of the userinterface relative to each other.
 For example when using a computer we wished to place the image and text next to each other, categories on the left covering two rows, header on top and combinations under the header, but to the right of the categories.
 By using the grid, this was easy to make.
 Since Flexbox is used for one-dimensional layout (unlike the grid which is two-dimensional), it was used in the header to easy make a horizontal line with text.
+We also used Flexbox for the combination-buttons.

 ### Media queries
 To make the website responsive, we used mediea queries.
 With the @media tag we made a max width of 480px to add specific css for mobile use.
 The biggest differenses here from desktop is that the grid now have two columns instead of three.
 The image and text is on top of each other, so that the user can scroll down instead to the sides.
 We also made the grid-items margin and gap smaller to utilize the entire screen.

 ### Files and Resources
 The files used in this project were all licensed for free use.
 Following resources were collected:
 * SVG-pictures in .svg handpicked from [https://svgsilh.com/](https://svgsilh.com/).
 See license in public/Resources/Images/License.txt.
 * Sound files in .mp3 from [https://freesound.org/](https://freesound.org/).
 See license in public/Resources/Sound/License.txt.
 * Text-files in .json from [https://www.poemsforfree.com/](https://www.poemsforfree.com/).
 See license in public/Resources/Text/License.txt.